 Throughout the study, there will be opportunities for public input.
 The County will hold all public meetings in convenient, ADA-accessible facilities.
-In accordance with federal requirements, specific attention will be given to Environmental Justice populations (low-income and minority populations), Limited-English-Proficiency persons, the elderly, and people with disabilities by reducing hindrances to public participation.
+In accordance with federal requirements, specific attention will be given to Title VI populations, the elderly, and people with disabilities by reducing hindrances to public participation.
 Translation services and translated materials shall be provided by the consultant in Spanish (at a minimum) at all outreach events.
 The consultant shall work with the County and NJTPA to determine if additional translation services are needed.